ConstruKction/MPDM/README.md

 # MPDM - Mod_PV_DB Manager

 MPDM is a simple Python program with a graphical user interface (GUI) built using the `customtkinter` library.
 It helps manage your song select screen.
+I also really hated building this so I'm not gonna update it anymore unless it's something minor.

 ## Features
 - It's slow as shit.